DRK-512/Operating-Systems/Linux-Operations/Fibanocci-Driver/README.md

 ## What do we have?
 - In the src dir we have four .c files
 1. fibonacci.c is the kernel module made for this, and uses the test-without-gmp.c approach since gmp is not part of the kernel
-2. test-with-gmp.c is a fibonacci solver that actaully displays the number if it is greater than the max of an unsigned long long
+2. test-with-gmp.c is a fibonacci solver that uses a GNU library that is not avaible in the linux kernel
-3. test-without-gmp.c
+3. test-without-gmp.c is a fibonacci solver that uses a work around from not being able to use gmp
 4. fibonacciCalc.c is a file consisting of the fibonacci functions used for test-with-gmp.c
+5. test-single-add.c is a program that adds two large numbers without it being a fibonacci sequence

 ## How The Code Works
 - This is a Linux Driver, so it is a bit different than a simple gcc command followed by execution
 - The test-with-gmp and test-without-gmp is a way to test that fibanocci functions works
-	- Not test-without-gmp will not display the whole number, rather, a reminder and overflow counter for unsigned long long
+- If someone wants to test the faster way using GNU libraries they can look at test-with-gmp
 ```bash
 # Example Output
 $ ./test-with-gmp